-Sl.
-No. Class Awarded Criteria A student who satisfies the following conditions shall be declared to have passed the examination in First class with Distinction: a) Should have passed the examination in all the courses of all the 6 semesters (4 semesters in the case of Lateral Entry) in the student's First Appearance within 4 years (3 years in the case of Lateral Entry).
+A student who satisfies the following conditions shall be declared to have passed the examination in First class with Distinction: a) Should have passed the examination in all the courses of all the 4 semesters in the student's First Appearance within 3 years, which includes authorized break of study of one year (if availed).
 1. First class with b) Withdrawal from examination (vide Clause 9) will 1.
-Distinction not be considered as an appearance. c) Should have secured a CGPA of not less than 8.50 d) One-year authorized break of study (if availed of) is included in the 4 years (3 years in the case of lateral entry) for award of First class with Distinction. e) Should NOT have been prevented from writing end semester examination due to lack of attendance in any semester.
-2. First class A student who satisfies the following conditions shall be declared to have passed the examination in First class: a) Should have passed the examination in all the courses of all 6 semesters (4 semesters in the case of Lateral Entry) within 5 years (4 years in the case of Lateral Entry). b) One-year authorized break of study (if availed of) or prevention from writing the End Semester examination due to lack of attendance (if applicable) is included in the duration of 4 years (3 years in the case of lateral entry) for award of First class c) Should have secured a CGPA of not less than 7.00 a) All other students (not covered in clauses at S.No.1&2 under 3.
-Second class Clause 18) who qualify for the award of the degree (vide Clause Second class 19) shall be declared to have passed the examination in Second Class.
+Distinction not be considered as an appearance. c) Should have secured a CGPA of not less than 8.50 d) One-year authorized break of study (if availed of) is included in the 3 years for award of First class with Distinction. e) Should NOT have been prevented from writing end semester examination due to lack of attendance in any of the courses.
+A student who satisfies the following conditions shall be declared to have passed the examination in First class: a) Should have passed the examination in all the courses of all 4 semesters within 3 years. b) One-year authorized break of study (if availed of) or 2.
+First class prevention from writing the End Semester examination due to lack of attendance (if applicable) is included in the duration of 3 years for award of First class c) Should have secured a CGPA of not less than 7.00 a) All other students (not covered in clauses at S.No.1&2under 3.
+Second class Clause 18) who qualify for the award of the degree shall be 200110011000 declared to have passed the examination in Second Class.